danzuep/MailKitSimplified/README.md

 An email receiver must have a IMAP host address, a network credential (unless you're using something like `smtp4dev`), and sometimes a port number, but leaving the port as the default value of 0 will normally choose the right port automatically.

 ### Receiving Mail

+This hasn't been published yet, but here's what I'm building at the moment:

 ```csharp
 var mailboxReceiver = imapReceiver